akn123-dev/Forage--British-Airways/README.md

 .Scraped and analysed customer review data to uncover findings for British Airways .Applied analytical skills to make tangible impact by providing recommendations, tools, and models that drive key business decisions
-.Analysed third-party data from a airline reviews website using Python .Presented insights using PowerPoint
+.Analysed third-party data from an airline reviews website using Python .Presented insights using PowerPoint

 DATASET- BA-reviews.csv